forcedotcom/go-soql/README.md

    })
    // whereClause will be: WHERE Status__c != 'DOWN'
    ```

+   Fields that are pointers will only be included if they are initialized else they will be skipped from WHERE clause.

 1. `nullOperator`: This tag is used on members which should be considered to construct field expressions in where clause using `= null` or `!= null` comparison operator.
 This tag should be used on member of type `*bool` or `bool`.
 Used on any other type, `ErrInvalidTag` error will be returned.
 Recommended to use `*bool` as `bool` will always be initialized by golang to `false` and will result in `!= null` check even if not intended.
 Example will clarify this more: